k0rdent/docs/docs/reference/template/template-create-cluster.md

 helm push my-custom-template-0.1.0.tgz oci://registry.example.com/templates
 ```

-You may also need to make the chart public.

 ## Connecting the Chart to {{{ docsVersionInfo.k0rdentName }}}

 {{{ docsVersionInfo.k0rdentName }}} does not fetch charts directly.
 Instead, it relies on FluxCD Source objects.
 You must define a `HelmRepository`, `GitRepository`, or `Bucket` that points to your chart location, and you must label it so that {{{ docsVersionInfo.k0rdentName }}} will recognize it.